calmaty/2SemesterProject/README.md

 Author: Jefferson, Thomas  Book id: 1  Book Title: The Declaration of Independence of the United States of America

-#20 queries Times test
+#20 queries Times test Results

-We could not make in time for the deadline

-Retional Database:
-Query 1:

-Query 2:

-Query 3:

-Query 4:

-Query 5:

-Graph DataBase:
+See the DataBase_Times_Tests_results pdf

 # Our recommendation: